-- 14 of § VI, infra;58 and - (ii) Shall require Covered Individuals to refuse to participate in unethical and illegal conduct and to report unethical or illegal conduct that they are aware of to the CCO; and - (iii) Shall outline Nuvance Health whistleblower protection/antiretaliation policies. - B. ELEMENT # 2 The designation of a CCO to operate and monitor the day-to-day activities of the Program.
-Additionally, the establishment of a compliance committee for the purpose of, among other things: - (i) Providing advice, counsel, assistance, and other support to the CCO; and - (ii) Coordinating Program implementation activities.
-63 - C. ELEMENT # 3 The development of training and education for all Covered Individuals.
-64 This includes, for example, the following: - (i) Completion of annual training by Covered Individuals; 65 - (ii) Training and education on the risk areas set forth in ¶ 14 of $\S$ VI, infra; and - (iii) The development and maintenance of a training plan. - D. ELEMENT # 4 The establishment and implementation of open, accessible, published, and effective lines of communication between the CCO and all Covered Individuals.
-Additionally, the maintenance of a process, such as a publicized confidential compliance helpline, to receive compliance concerns, reports, requests for guidance, complaints, and other compliance-related issues in an anonymous and confidential manner directly to the CCO. - E. ELEMENT # 5 The establishment and fair and consistent enforcement of written disciplinary standards, policies, and procedures for Covered Individuals who have failed to comply with Applicable Law and Nuvance Health's internal standards of conduct (or who have otherwise engaged in
+- conduct that they are aware of to the CCO;59 and - (iii) Shall outline Nuvance Health whistleblower protection/antiretaliation policies.
+60 - B. ELEMENT # 2 The designation of a CCO to operate and monitor the day-to-day activities of the Program.61 Additionally, the establishment of a compliance committee for the purpose of, among other things:62 - (i) Providing advice, counsel, assistance, and other support to the CCO; and - (ii) Coordinating Program implementation activities.
+63 - C. ELEMENT # 3 The development of training and education for all Covered Individuals.64 This includes, for example, the following: - (i) Completion of annual training by Covered Individuals;65 - (ii) Training and education on the risk areas set forth in ¶ 15 of § VI, infra; 66 and - (iii) The development and maintenance of a training plan.
+67 - D. ELEMENT # 4 The establishment and implementation of open, accessible, published, and effective lines of communication between the CCO and all Covered Individuals.68 Additionally, the maintenance of a process, such as a publicized confidential compliance helpline, to receive compliance concerns, reports, requests for guidance, complaints, and other compliance related issues in an anonymous and confidential manner directly to the CCO.69 - E. ELEMENT # 5 The establishment and fair and consistent enforcement of written disciplinary standards, policies, and procedures for Covered Individuals who have failed to comply with Applicable Law and Nuvance Health's internal standards of conduct (or who have otherwise engaged in prohibited activities) and encourage good faith participation in the compliance program by Covered Individuals.70